LydiaNyu/PHP-Harry-Potter-Management-System/README.md

 - If the contents of the file is empty you should not show anything on the page.

 - Test your work by repeatedly editing this file - if you put text into it and refresh a page you should see the alert show up.
 If you delete the contents of this file you should see no alert box when you refresh the page.

-	- Hint: use 'file_get_contents' to get the contents of the file
-	- Hint: test the data in the file to make sure it is not empty using an 'if' statement

 Task #3: User Login System